kbhatt20/Harvard-University-Data-Science-MovieLens-Project-SubmissionProject/README.md

 1. A script in R format that generates your predicted movie ratings and RMSE score.
 2. A report in R PDF document.
 3. A report in pdf format which is generated from R Markdown document.

-option and then try tinytex::reinstall_tinytex().
-You will able to knit the Rmd file into pdf document as described.